AdamBrodzinski/RedScript/readme.md

 # RedScript 2.0
 ### It's like CoffeeScript but immutable & functional

+Why use yet another sugar for JavaScript?
+Here are some features that go beyond a nice sytax:

+* **Immutable data**
+* **Pattern matching in module functions**
+* **No support for classes or OO forces a functional (yet pragmatic) coding style**
-* **Think in *transformations* with pipe operator `|>` (like F# & Elixir)**
+* **Think in *data transformations* with the pipe operator `|>` (like Unix pipes, F# & Elixir)**
 * **Standard Lib that utilizes Lodash (patched to be immutable)**
-* **Functional paradigm**

-In the future...

-* **Immutable maps/lists**
-* **Pattern matching like Elixir eliminates most if/else statements**
+* **CLI for compiling and creating projects **
 * **Compile time type inference checking using Flow**

 RedScript was created to provide a first class functional experience in the browser.
+I was tired of trying to coerce JavaScript into being a functional language (by not using the bad parts by convention and using other libs).

-It is inspired from Elixir but does not have all of the features ([ElixirScript](https://github.com/bryanjos/elixirscript) aims to do this).
+It is inspired from Elixir but it does not have all of the features ([ElixirScript](https://github.com/bryanjos/elixirscript) aims to do this).
 Our main goal is to provide easy interoperability with other JavaScript libraries (like CoffeeScript, not like Elm) while still providing a first class functional experience in JavaScript.

 #### To Install Globally and Run

 ```
+# 2.0 is a work in progress, not all features implemented
 # Note, this compiler is just a prototype and is not production ready
 sudo npm install -g redscript
 redscript watch [fileName fileName2]